 Canon D30 vs Olympus PEN-F

 The Canon EOS-D30 and the Olympus PEN-F are two digital cameras that were officially introduced, respectively, in May 2000 and January 2016.
-The Canon D30 is a DSLR, while the PEN-F is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (Canon D30) and a Four Thirds (PEN-F) sensor.
+The D30 is a DSLR, while the PEN-F is a mirrorless interchangeable lens camera.
+The cameras are based on an APS-C (D30) and a Four Thirds (PEN-F) sensor.
 The Canon has a resolution of 3.1 megapixels, whereas the Olympus provides 20.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Digital single lens reflex||Mirrorless system camera|

 |3.1 MP, APS-C Sensor||20.2 MP, Four Thirds Sensor|

 |no Video||1080/60p Video|

 |Optical viewfinder||Electronic viewfinder (2360k dots)|